-However, some travelers who own this luggage said that their suitcases were opened by the TSA, and that the lock wass still working.
+However, some travelers who own this luggage said that their suitcases were opened by the TSA and that the lock was still working.
 But that was not the case with everyone who owns this luggage, so bear that in mind.

 So, this isn’t really a too important difference, but it still something to keep in mind.
-The PET set is available only in Gold, Silver, Black and Sunbeam.
+The PET set is available only in Gold, Silver, Black, and Sunbeam.
 So, there’s not too much color variety.
-Which is probably bad news for those of you aren’t fans of these unique colors.
+This is probably bad news for those of you who aren’t fans of these unique colors.

 The Expandable set, on the other hand, can be bought in 10 different colors.
 So lots of choices, and there’s something for everyone – pick up the classic black if you prefer to blend in at the airport, or go for the bright yellow set if you want to be able to spot your luggage on the belt in seconds!

-Now it's time to discuss the features that both Merax Travelhouse luggage sets share.
-You can expect to see the features below on every single one of the six suitcases!
+Now it’s time to discuss the features that both Merax Travelhouse luggage sets share.
+You can expect to see the features below on every single one of their suitcases!

-Both luggage sets are made from the super durable materials, and you can expect almost the same level of durability from them.
-The main difference is the improved impact resistance of the PET luggage set.
+Both luggage sets are made from super durable materials, and you can expect almost the same level of durability from them.

 The shells of the expandable Merax suitcases are made from a mixture of ABS and Polycarbonate.
 That means two things – one, the shell is somewhat flexible and is able to bend upon hard impact.
 But not completely, like a pure Polycarbonate shell.

 Two, you can tell which material is more prevalent by the price of the luggage, and it is obviously ABS.
 Pure Polycarbonate suitcases tend to be pretty expensive since that is the more expensive material.
 With a price tag of around $100 for all three suitcases, it is easy to figure out that they are mostly made from ABS.